 grid.batch[0] # batch slice

-Fields can also be sliced using unstack()
+Fields can also be sliced using unstack().

-of all slices along a dimension.
+This returns a tuple of all slices along a dimension.